zaqturey/time_tracker/README.md

 2. email_sign_in_screen.dart >> Returns a Scaffold that contains an and AppBar and an Empty Container.
 3. sign_in_screen.dart >> Added a new method i.e. '_signInWithEmail()' that using 'Navigator.of' pushes a new screen i.e. 'EmailSignInScreen()'
 4. sign_in_screen.dart >> 'onPressed' of SignInButton ('Sign in with Email') now calls the '_signInWithEmail(context)'
-5. sign_in_screen.dart >> As context is needed to by '_signInWithEmail' method, the Context of 'build' widget is passed all the way to it.
+5. sign_in_screen.dart >> As context is needed by '_signInWithEmail' method, the Context of 'build' widget is passed all the way to it.

 # Feature Added -> 'signInWithFaceBook()'
 ***Pre-requisites for Android (refer UC-175, UC-182) >>***